 A project is too large if you have so much data that you need to rely on a machine to do all the coding for you, and you cannot read what has been coded yourself.
-If this is the case, ATLAS.ti might not be the right tool for you.
+While we are adding natural language processing tools to ATLAS.ti as well as continuously improving performance for large projects, these tools are designed to help you as a researcher, not replace the human.
+While it may sometimes seem otherwise, computers still can't think.